 Along the Rt.
 17 drive to Rangeley, you will pass over the "height-of-land".
 Stop and enjoy the view of "Mooselook".
 It's incredible.
 You may see a moose along this route, too.

-Sneak up on blue herons in your kayak for amazing photos
+Get close to blue herons in your kayak for amazing photos.

 A three mile hike from the Ridge is Devil's Den, this geological wonder; a topless cave next to a waterfall and gorge.
 A local secret!